jonathb/spanish-olamundo/1_spanish.md

 - INF = infinitive
 - ITSO = in the sense of ..
 - LATAM = Latin American or roughly, all SPA outside ESPA (Europe).
+- MASC = masculine gender
 - MCU  = More common usage
 - PLUR = plural
 - PORT = Portuguese
 - PPL  = Past Participle and present participle (gerund)